Last Updated on October 8, 2022 by Editorial Team

 Role of sensory activities in teaching preschoolers

 Teaching preschoolers requires a lot of tactful handling.
 Preschoolers don’t have their speaking, reading, or other basic skills well-pronounced.
 Hence, it is not wise to expect them to learn from books.
-They need something additional which promotes an exploratory and collaborative pedagogical approach.
+They need something additional that promotes an exploratory and collaborative[1] pedagogical approach.
 That supplementary solution is available in sensory activities.
 The main roles of sensory activities are:

 - Use of multisensory approach to teach basic skills: Preschoolers’ skills development can be augmented with sensory activities that employ additional and alternative enablers.
 For example, the sensory activities and their site of action shift and widely spread the task of learning on all receptor interfaces by improving brain plasticity.

-- Teaching team work and social skills: Several sensory activities are more like group projects.
-By giving them certain roles to play in these activities, kids grasp the social skills of accountability, responsibility, co-operation and teamwork.
+- Teaching teamwork and social skills: Several sensory activities are more like group projects.
+By giving them certain roles to play in these activities, kids grasp the social skills of accountability, responsibility, cooperation, and teamwork.
 Also, kids develop emotional intelligence; some activities help address anxiety issues due to their calming abilities.

 All these roles are quite crucial for the 360-degree development of preschoolers.
-In addition, the learning difficulties hamper the growth curve; sensory activities offer the way to attain age-appropriate academic, social-emotional, and logical-mathematical intelligence by working the way around those challenges.
+In addition, the learning difficulties hamper the growth curve; sensory activities offer a way to attain age-appropriate academic, social-emotional, and logical-mathematical intelligence by working the way around those challenges.

 Explained here are a few tried and tested sensory activities that can help preschoolers attain learning objectives with appropriate proficiency.